IamLiteral/Win10-Bloat-Removal/README.md

 ﻿# 🚀 Win 10 Bloat Removal — By Literal

-**Win 10 Bloat Removal** is a professional-grade tool designed to **debloat**, **despy**, and **de-Microsoft** your Windows 10 system with a single click.
+**Win 10 Bloat Removal** is a tool designed to **debloat**, **despy**, and **de-Microsoft** your Windows 10 system with a single click.
 It provides a GUI-based, modular interface to remove telemetry, disable unnecessary features, and regain control of your PC — all while logging every action.

 ---
 <img width="846" height="497" alt="image" src="https://github.com/user-attachments/assets/5d4c46ae-52d0-4f3f-8e3d-92a0f6672144" />